BlasBenito/myWebsite/content/post/09_dynamic_time_warping/index.markdown

 The figure below illustrates the cost matrix with both orthogonal and diagonal paths.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="600" />

 The result of the cost matrix is similar to the topographic map of a valley, in which the value of each cell represents the slope we have to overcome to walk through it.

-Now that we have a valley, let's go find the river!
+Now that we have a valley, let's go create a river!

 ## Least-cost Path